gyeh/cc/README.md

 ~2 minutes to process 20 millions tweets, which is about the number of tweets Twitter generates per hour (from http://goo.gl/eWTrtz).

-Some Scala-specific idioms were set aside (e.g. lambdas, for-comprehensions) to eek out minor performance gains on the hot-path.
+Some Scala-specific idioms were set aside (ie. being more imperative) to eek out minor performance gains on the hot-path.

 Because the specs of the running machine are unknown, there were no optimizations derived from